cosmicexplorer/org-site-creator/README.md

 - [Xvfb](http://www.x.org/archive/X11R7.6/doc/man/man1/Xvfb.1.xhtml) isn't required, but makes the htmlized output look more like your actual environment if you use emacs in graphical mode.
 If you keep emacs in `nw` mode, then just just set `xvfb_disp` to `nw` and you should be fine.
 You can usually get it through your distribution's package manager.
 - [node/npm](https://nodejs.org)
 - [emacs](https://gnu.org/software/emacs), ideally version 24 or above, I haven't tested with earlier versions.
+If it yells at you about undefined functions, just build the [development version](http://savannah.gnu.org/projects/emacs/), I don't really care about trying to support older emacsen.
 - [perl](https://perl.org)
 - [make](https://gnu.org/software/make), [grep](https://gnu.org/software/grep/), [findutils](https://gnu.org/software/findutils/), and [coreutils](https://gnu.org/software/coreutils).
 - [git](https://git-scm.com/) for the submodules.
+- [texinfo](http://www.gnu.org/software/texinfo/) for `makeinfo`, to build the [org-mode](https://org-mode.org) submodule.

 # Directions